jay-euints/biont-docs-temp/faq.md

 ### Why keep dead bionts on-chain?

 Because they're verifiable history.
-A famous dead biont — first of its archetype, parent of a major lineage, holder of a famous territory — remains a permanent artifact.
-The market often prices dead bionts as collectibles based on lifetime achievement.
+A famous dead biont that is first of its archetype, parent of a major lineage, holder of a famous territory, remains a permanent artifact.
+The market will price dead bionts as collectibles based on lifetime achievement.

 ## Markets